vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 1. `Description` - String - value is anything meaningful to the specific use case
 2. `EntryPoint` - String - an entry point to reach the external service (via a custom URL)
     - a `{baseUri}` parameter is supported.
-When Get-ing the API definition this parameter will be replaced with Cloud Director's actual base URI.
+When Get-ing the API definition this parameter will be replaced with VMware Cloud Director's actual base URI.
 3. `ApiVendor` - String - value is anything meaningful to the specific use case
 4. `Namespace` - String - value is anything meaningful to the specific use case
 5. `SupportedApiVersions` - a collection of Version objects.